-As a next step, Herrera reviewed the list of storage container types in use by facilities in the Clackamas River watershed and removed all hazardous substances being stored in underground storage tanks (USTs) from the analysis.
+As a next step, Herrera reviewed the list of storage container types in use by facilities and removed all hazardous substances being stored in underground storage tanks (USTs) from the analysis.
 Spills from USTs certainly pose a serious environmental risk; however, theses spills are more likely to results in groundwater and soil contamination rather than direct contamination to surface water.
-Oregon Department of Environmental Quality (DEQ) is responsible for maintaining permitting and clean-up programs for more than 5,000 operating permits in Oregon for large USTs (greater than 110 gallons for commercial or industrial facilities and greater than 1,100 gallons for residential or farm use); an analysis of UST permits in the Clackamas River watershed, as well as other permitted facilities, was completed as part of the hazardous materials spill analysis completed by Herrera in 2014 and is available on the CRWP website (http://www.clackamasproviders.org/wp-content/uploads/2014/09/GIS_Hazardous_Materials_Risk_Analysis_Results_12102013-1.pdf).
+Oregon Department of Environmental Quality (DEQ) is responsible for maintaining permitting and clean-up programs for more than 5,000 operating permits in Oregon for large USTs (greater than 110 gallons for commercial or industrial facilities and greater than 1,100 gallons for residential or farm use); an analysis of UST permits in the Clackamas River watershed, as well as other permitted facilities, was completed as part of Point Source Pollution risk analysis completed by Herrera in 2021 and is available on the CRWP website.

 After applying these filtering criteria, the HSIS database still contained records for nearly 200 unique chemical names stored at reportable quantities in the Clackamas River watershed.
 To help facilitate a more targeted analysis of risk in the lower watershed focus area, Herrera coordinated with CRWP and the Oregon Department of Ecology to group substances into 4 broad categories based on similar chemical properties, buoyancy in water, and potential response strategies that could be implemented if a spill were to occur.
-These categories, along with the numbers of facilities in the Clackamas River watershed, are shown in Table 2.
+These categories, along with the numbers of facilities in the Clackamas River watershed, are shown in Table 1.
 The distribution of facilities by substance category is shown in Figure 1.